hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

 ## Motivation for Unit
 <!--(why have you decided to make this?)-->
 Intro to Javascript will be the last unit in the Digital Web Design class taught at PEHS.
+JS is also a common language that front-end computer programmers use and students should learn what is standard in the CS industry.

 ---